amishasao/website/README.md

 <!-- <img alt="Portfolio" src="https://github.com/dillionverma/portfolio/assets/16860528/57ffca81-3f0a-4425-b31d-094f61725455" width="90%"> -->
 </div>

+# About

+Hi!
+Thank you for taking the time to look at this repo:D If you do choose to use this website template, please attribute me by linking back to this GitHub repo.

 # Portfolio [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdillionverma%2Fportfolio)

 Built with next.js, [shadcn/ui](https://ui.shadcn.com/), and [magic ui](https://magicui.design/), deployed on Vercel.